MaterializeInc/materialize/doc/user/content/sql/create-sink.md

 ## Detail

-- Materialize currently only supports Avro formatted sinks that write to either a topic or an Avro object container file.
+- Materialize currently only supports Avro-formatted sinks that write to either a topic or an Avro object container file.
-- On each restart, Materialize creates new, distinct topics and files for each sink.
+- For most sinks, Materialize creates new, distinct topics and files for each sink on restart.
+- For Avro-formatted Kafka sinks, an experimental feature enables the use of the same topic after restart.
+For details, see [Enabling topic reuse after restart](#enabling-topic-reuse-after-restart).
 - Materialize stores information about actual topic names and actual file names in the `mz_kafka_sinks` and `mz_avro_ocf_sinks` log sources.
 See the [examples](#examples) below for more details.
 - Materialize generates Avro schemas for views and sources that are stored in sinks.
 - Materialize can also optionally emit transaction information for changes.
 This is only supported for Kafka sinks and adds transaction id information inline with the data, and adds a separate transaction metadata topic.